Kotlin/KEEP/proposals/KEEP-0431-version-overloading.md

 ### Generating the overloads

-Version overloading generates N-1 extra hidden overloads, given N unique version numbers including the empty version.
+Version overloading generates N-1 extra "hidden" overloads (marked with `DeprecationLevel.ERROR`), given N unique version numbers including the empty version.
 This number does not include the synthetic `$default` overloads, which are generated for any function that has default parameters.
 If we count all overloads in the compiled binary, including the `$default` overloads and the actual function itself, there are 2N overloads for each version-overloaded function.
 This is also the case if the function is manually overloaded like in the first example.